seanrcollings/arc/docs/commands/commands.md

 Good evening good sir!
 ```

-Each level of nesting from the namespace that was ran needs to be fully qaulified.
+Each level of nesting from the namespace that was ran needs to be fully qualified.
 Since the `night` command is in the namespace of `hello` which is in turn in the namespace of `foo` (the top level namespace) then the command is ran with `hello:night`.
 If we added another command in the `hello` namespace called `bar` it could be called with `hello:bar`.
 If we added it in the `night` namespace, it would be called with `hello:night:bar`

 That's about all there is to it!
 You could add another command nested in the `hello` namespace, or another deeply nested command under the `night` namespace.
 There really is no hard limit to how far commands can be nested, but I would recommend to stick to 3 or fewer.
 Namespaces should be used to indicate that commands show some relation to each other, but serve a different function.
-If you need to modify the way a single command behaves, use [args and flags](./args_and_flags) for that.
+If you need to modify the way a single command behaves, use [args and flags](../args_and_flags.md) for that.

 # What's the CLI object about then?
 If you've read the README or getting started, you would have seen a `CLI` object being used to make commands.
 The CLI object essentially acts as a "top level namespace" for your tool and a convenience wrapper around calling the `run` function.
 We could use the CLI to rewrite the previous example as follows: